DheerajKN/Express-MVC-ES6/README.md

 - --db: This would download mongoose and create initial setup files for connection with database along with sample user table with validation fields

 > [inside-folder-where-boilerplate-is-created] \$ express-es6-generator <project-name> --db

+    ## Arguements to db flag
+    - You can also pass which db you want to generate using keys=postgres,mysql, but the default if no value is passed mongo is used. express-es6-generator <project-name> --db=<postgres|mongo|mysql>

 - --auth: This would automatically create config files for authentication using JWT and uses created User table fields